harishmuh/bioinformatics_biopython_projects/in_silico_analysis_fish_species_BatanghariRiver_Indonesia/README.md

-# **In Silico Phylogenetic Analysis of Fish Species in The Batanghari River, Indonesia, using Biopython and FastTree Library**
+# **In Silico Phylogenetic Analysis of Fish Species in The Batanghari River, Indonesia, using Biopython and FastTree Libraries**

 ![Channa Micropeltes](https://upload.wikimedia.org/wikipedia/commons/thumb/7/78/Channa_micropeltes_2012_G1.jpg/1920px-Channa_micropeltes_2012_G1.jpg)
 Figure of Channa micropeltes, the native fish species in Sumatra, including rivers like the Batanghari.